 Here are some key metrics and approaches to consider:

 Track the representation of various demographic groups within your organization, such as gender, race, ethnicity, age, and disabilities.
 Compare these numbers to industry benchmarks or relevant external data to assess progress.
-Monitor representation at different levels, from entry-level positions to leadership roles, to identify any disparities or gaps.
+Monitor representation at different levels, from entry-level positions to leadership roles, you can also use organization chart maker to build Organization chart that can help you in presenting disparity.

 Applicant pool diversity